cjacker/opensource-toolchain-ch32v/README.md

 ```

-Hold the "IAP" button on target WCH LinkE and plug WCH LinkE to PC USB port, using wlink to program it as:
+Hold the "IAP" button of target WCH LinkE down and plug WCH LinkE to PC USB port, using wlink to program it as:

 ```
 wlink flash WCH-LinkE-APP-IAP.bin